pingpongboss/git-multi-pr/README.md

 > Make sure you do not make any changes while the tool takes a snapshot of all the local changes.

 Each one of your local changes should now be exported to separate PRs.
 Open them in your browser to ensure that the contents are as expected.
-Note that the PRs are created from auto-generated remote branches, and some PRs have a base that is not master.
-This is all done automatically by the tool to ensure that reviewers only see the relevant diffs for each change.
+Note that Github will show strange branch names, and some PRs have a base that is not master.
+This is all done automatically by the tool to ensure that reviewers only see the incremental diffs for each change.

-> TODO: You may also notice some non-sensical messages being added to the PR.
-If it doesn't make sense to you, don't worry - this tool was initially created internally.
-You can safely ignore them.

-### Add reviewers, iterate on the PRs, and get approval
+> You may notice that the PR's title and description is overwritten by the tool every time you export.
+These come from your local commit message, so amend your local commits to change them.

+### Send your PRs out for review

 You can add reviewers to the PRs using Github's web interface.
 When you receive comments and need to make changes, follow the [Edit a previous change](#edit-a-previous-change) instructions to make those edits to the corresponding commits.
-Once those changes have been made, run `git-multi-pr export` again to update the PRs with your changes.
+Once those changes have been made, run `git-multi-pr export` again to update the PRs with a snapshot of your changes.

 **Do not merge the PRs using the web interface yet.**

 ### Merge the PRs

-Note that PRs are merged based on the last snapshot taken by the `git-multi-pr export` command.
-If you've made further changes, you must export a new snapshot before you attempt to merge.

-You must merge the PRs *in order* from oldest to newest, one at a time.
-The order is given by the `git-multi-pr list` command.
+PRs are merged *in order* from oldest to newest, one at a time.
+Check the order of PRs with `git-multi-pr list`.
 You cannot merge the PRs out of order.

-Once the oldest PR is approved, you can use the tool to merge it.
+Once the oldest PR is approved, you can now use the tool to merge it.
 The tool will only merge one PR at a time.

 ```
 git-multi-pr merge